trinidadgithub/SoftwareEngineering/c/sorting/animators/README.md

 **Trouble shooting**
 - Use gdb to analyze core dumps and faulty logic
-- Use valgrind to see how bad your wrote your code
+- Use valgrind to see how bad you wrote code